BlackHolePerturbationToolkit/KerrGeoPy/paper/paper.md

 # Summary

 In general relativity, the motion of a free falling test particle in a curved spacetime is described by a geodesic - the generalization of a "straight line" path to a curved space.
-The geodesics of Kerr spacetime are of particular interest in the field of black hole perturbation theory because they describe the zeroth order motion of a small object moving through the background spacetime of a large spinning black hole.
-For this reason, computing geodesics is an important step in modelling the gravitational radiation emitted by an extreme mass ratio inspiral (EMRI) - an astrophysical binary in which a stellar mass compact object, such as a neutron star or a small ($10^1 - 10^2 M_\odot$) black hole, spirals into a massive ($10^4 - 10^7 M_\odot$) black hole.
+[comment: maybe we just say "...by a geodesic - the minimal path between two points in a curved space"] The geodesics of Kerr spacetime are of particular interest in the field of black hole perturbation theory because they describe the zeroth order motion of a small object moving through the background spacetime of a much more massive spinning black hole.
+For this reason, computing geodesics is an important step in modeling the gravitational radiation emitted by an extreme mass ratio inspiral (EMRI) - an astrophysical binary in which a stellar mass compact object, such as a neutron star or black hole (with mass $10^1 - 10^2 M_\odot$), spirals into a massive black hole (with mass $10^4 - 10^7 M_\odot$).

 Kerr spacetime has several nice properties which simplify the problem of computing geodesics.
-Since it has both time translation symmetry and rotational symmetry, energy and angular momentum are conserved quantities.
+Since it has both time-translation symmetry and rotational symmetry, energy and angular momentum are conserved quantities.
 It is also equipped with a higher order symmetry which gives rise to a third constant of motion called the Carter constant.
-These three constants of motion, along with the spin of the black hole, uniquely define a geodesic up to initial conditions [@schmidt].Alternatively, geodesics can be identified using a suitably generalized version of the parameters used to define a Keplerian orbit (eccentricity, semi-latus rectum and inclination angle).
+These three constants of motion, along with the spin of the black hole, uniquely define a geodesic up to initial conditions [@schmidt].
+Alternatively, geodesics can be identified using a suitably generalized version of the parameters used to define a Keplerian orbit (eccentricity, semi-latus rectum, and inclination angle).
-Bound geodesics also possess fundamental frequencies since their radial, azimuthal and polar motion is periodic.
+Bound geodesics also possess fundamental frequencies since their radial, azimuthal, and polar motions are periodic.

-`KerrGeoPy` is a Python implementation of the `KerrGeodesics` [@kerrgeodesics] Mathematica library which computes both stable and plunging geodesics in Kerr spacetime using the analytic solutions to the geodesic equation derived in [@fujita] and [@dyson].
-These solutions are written in terms of elliptic integrals, which are evaluated using `SciPy`.
+`KerrGeoPy` is a Python package which computes both stable and plunging geodesics in Kerr spacetime using the analytic solutions to the geodesic equation derived in [@fujita] and [@dyson].
+It mirrors and builds upon much of the functionality of the `KerrGeodesics` [@kerrgeodesics] Mathematica library.
+Geodesic solutions are written in terms of elliptic integrals, which are evaluated using `SciPy`.
 Users can construct a geodesic by providing the initial position and four-velocity, or by providing either the constants of motion or the Keplerian parameters described above.
-`KerrGeoPy` also provides methods for computing the fundamental frequencies and constants of motion associated with a given geodesic and implements the algorithm described in [@stein] for finding the location of the last stable orbit orbit, known as the separatrix.
+`KerrGeoPy` also provides methods for computing the fundamental frequencies and constants of motion associated with a given geodesic and implements the algorithm described in [@stein] for finding the location of the last stable orbit, known as the separatrix.
+The package also includes several methods for visualizing and animating geodesics.

 ![Example of an equatorial (left), spherical (center) and generic (right) orbit computed by `KerrGeoPy`](orbits.png)